 Jellyfish sex is really weird.
-If they could speak, jellies would argue they're an ancient group of animals who mastered sexual reproduction a long time before us.
-Frankly, we're the ones who are odd-balling it with our penises and vaginas and miserable, painful childbirth.
+Although if they could speak, jellies would argue they're ancient animals who mastered sexual reproduction long before us.
+Frankly we're the ones odd-balling it with our penises and vaginas and miserable, painful childbirth.

 Let's look at the jellyfish way of making babies.

 Step 1: The Male Sprays His Sperm Everywhere

 We begin with the male jelly releasing a joyless mist of sperm into the water.
 It drifts around in the ocean until it's sucked up by a female jellyfish.

 "Sucked up?
 But how?"
 You ask, wide-eyed and captivated.

 The sperm is gobbled up by a single opening in the female - an opening which functions as a mouth, an anus, a vagina, and any other specialised orifice you care to think about.

 Jellyfish are fairly simple animals in terms of their physiology and evolution has not bestowed them with complex internal systems.

 No blood, no brain, no organs, no respiratory system, no circulatory system and no digestive system.

 The body of a jellyfish is basically a glob of glue (mesoglea) surrounded by a layer of skin that's one-cell-thick (epidermis) which takes a slightly different form upon lining the inner cavity (gastrodermis).